IchanP/L3-DateConverter/tests/testspecification.md

 #### Expected

-In the unselectable input field "Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12" is rendered.
+In the unselectable input field "TestCase 10 Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12" is rendered.

 ### TC11 User should be able to convert to Kõki using the Big Text Converter